apple/swift-protobuf/Documentation/STYLE_GUIDELINES.md

 At the time of this writing, some of the code in this project does not conform to these guidelines (as it was written before the guidelines were adopted).
-As changes are made, old code will be opportunistically brought in line with these guidelines.
+As changes are made, old code is opportunistically brought in line with these guidelines.

 Eventually, it is our hope that the `swift-format` tool that is in Swift's